 If you have been involved in a semi-truck accident that wasn’t your fault, we highly recommend seeking legal representation.
 Semi-truck accidents can be dangerous, and the consequences of accidents such as these can be very serious as they can lead to the parties involved sustaining serious injuries.
-At The Law Place, our lawyers know how devastating these accidents can be.
+At The Law Place, our semi-truck accident lawyers know how devastating these accidents can be.
 Receiving medical care to treat serious injuries that usually follow an auto accident can be extremely expensive.
 We’ll fight to ensure you get the highest amount of compensation possible for your claim so that you can cover the financial losses you’ve incurred as a result of your truck accident.

 Call us at (941) 444-4444 to schedule a free consultation with a truck accident attorney and see how much compensation you may be entitled to.

 According to the Federal Motor Carrier Safety Administration (FMCSA), semi-trucks accounted for 5,000 accidents that resulted in fatalities in 2017 in the US.
 Some common causes of semi-truck accidents include: